-You really can learn how to unlock your potential to maximise your own performance, and enhance your leadership behaviours.
+You really can learn how to manage yourself, unlock your potential to maximise your own performance, and enhance your leadership behaviours.

 What we find repeatedly is the collective sigh of relief that those at the top are not alone in their challenges and dreams, their desire to do the right thing, and sometimes secret inner fears and doubts and responses that halt them in their way.
+Especially the fear of being caught out as a fake.
 They don’t always know the answers, and can simply be honest with themselves and others, others who are in the same position about their struggles and ambitions.

-The focus of coaching, changes as you move through management levels, and tends to focus on one of these four areas:
+The focus of coaching, changes as you move through management levels, and tends to focus on one of these five areas:

 1. Skills training – for a new role, or specific task or project eg conflict management, team development